blockworks-foundation/lite-rpc/docs/rpcv2.md

 ##### Data
  * sent Tx: a solana transaction that before it has been added to a block.
+ * confirmed Tx: a solana transaction that has been confirmed by a number of validator that represent more than 2/3 of the staked solana.
  * Sender: the sender of the Tx that sign it.
+ * leader: the validator that will create the next block.

 ##### Modules
- * Lite-RPC: open the RPC send_transaction call.
-Relay Tx to the proxy.
-Several RPC-Lite can be started and connect to one proxy.
-The Lite-RPC can be connected to only one proxy.
+ * Tx processing: open the RPC send_transaction call.
+Verify, put the Tx in batch and extract data needed to send it: next leaders.
- * Proxy: use to open a stake connection to the TPU connection of a validator.
-Can manage several Lite-RPC.
+ * Tx transfer: use to open a stake connection to the TPU connection of the leader and send the Tx batch.

-Define the type of connection between Lite-RPC and Proxy.
+ * Tx confirmation: process Tx added to block to detect when a Tx hasn't been add by a leader to resend it.

 ##### Process
+###### Tx processing
+This module manage the Tx RPC calls *sendtransaction*.

+The send Tx process is:
+ * Tx verification: slot, recent blockhash and signature
+ * Add the Tx to the waiting Tx list for replay.
+ * Aggregate the Tx in a batch.
+Wait 10ms for all receive TX then send aggregated Tx in a batch.
+ * Define the 2 next leaders for the batch
+ * call transfer module to send the Tx.

+###### Tx transfer
+Use leaders information to send the Tx batch to the leader using the TPU connection.
+Manager TPU connection to optimize the transfer time.

+###### Tx confirmation
+This module manage the Tx RPC calls *getSignatureStatuses*

+Get Tx from confirmed block and put them in a cache with their status.
+The cache size is MAX_RECENT_BLOCKHASHES (300).
+When a new Tx is added, it is removed from the retry TX list.

+To response to the RPC call, add the call to the RPC server and get the TX from the cache.

+Define what we do when a Tx is not confirmed after it has been send the replay time.

-###### sendtransaction
+###### sendtransaction call

 **Scenario**: